 Cash flow interest rate risk is the risk that the future cash flow of a financial instrument will fluctuate because of changes in interest rates.
 Some of the Company's cash and cash equivalents as at the date of the Company's Consolidated Statements of Financial Position are invested in redeemable guaranteed investment certificates (each, a "GIC"), which earn interest at fixed rates during their tenure.
 The Company's short term investments consist of non-redeemable GICs which also earn interest at fixed rates during their tenure.
 These GICs all have terms of one year or less.

-The Company manages its interest rate risk by maximizing the interest income earned on excess funds while maintaining the liquidity necessary to conduct operations on a day-to-day basis. being below rates ranging from 1.3450 to 1.3500 CAD per USD.
-The Company's right to buy USD 3,405,000 on the respective settlement dates is subject to the spot exchange rates on the settlement dates being below rates ranging from 1.2200 to 1.2500 CAD per USD.
+The Company manages its interest rate risk by maximizing the interest income earned on excess funds while maintaining the liquidity necessary to conduct operations on a day-to-day basis.
+Fluctuations in market rates of interest when these GICs are renewed may have an impact on the Company's Finance Income for the period.